DamnedScholar/c-street-tendenci/themes/c-street-2020/templates/README.md

   - `navs` looks in `navs/cached_nav.html` and spits out `.t-admin-inline`.
 The class name makes sense and is unique, but the template name is weird.
   - `boxes` uses `.admin-inline` from `boxes/edit-link.html`.
 The template name seems perfect here.
   - Do we really need text after "Edit" for those buttons?
 It should be obvious what you're editing from the button's position.

+### Things to Do
+* I hardcoded the link to the template JS in `base.html`.
+This is bad and should be replaced by a dynamic link as soon as possible.